quantFactory/deep_LIQ/README.md

 # deep_LIQ
 Attrition analytics _ deep learning project

-This repo contains 3 files
+This repo contains the following files:

 1- deep_liq.R
 R have been used a a programming language of choice for data manipulation and dataset pre-processing.